The dreaded 404 error page.

 Just look at the number of broken links found on some of the world’s top websites:

-If it happens to behemoths like Cisco and Apple, you can bet it’s going to happen to you.
+If it happens to behemoths like Cisco and Apple, you can bet it will happen to you.

-And as I mentioned earlier, broken links are just one reason behind 404s.
+And as we mentioned earlier, broken links are just one reason behind 404s.
 Other times, it’s simply due to a visitor mistyping a URL.

 The bottom line is that 404s are inevitable, and you need an effective way to deal with them.